ssoranno/TemperatureMonitor/README.md

 # Temperature Monitor Application for iOS Devices

-This application accesses the Digilent MX7 Temperature Server and reports the data received to the user.
+This iOS application accesses the Digilent MX7 Temperature Server and reports the data received to the user.
+The application is not availble on the app store.

+### Requirement